lloydhamilton/tensorflow_oreily/aws_deployment/elastic_beanstalk_deployment.md

 * Create a user with the appropriate IAM access in AWS console.
 Copy and past the public and private access to keys when setting up in Elastic Beanstalk CLI.
 Elastic Beanstalk CLI can be installed [here](https://github.com/aws/aws-elastic-beanstalk-cli-setup).

 * Ensure the correct port is exposed.

+* Ensure you are in working folder before using `eb init`

 `eb init` to initialise application.